Animal field guide

 - Sunlit logs, exposed branches, warm rocks, or regular perch sites used for scanning

-- Protected habitat blocks within island habitat matters because isolation turns ordinary traits into specialized answers.
+- Protected habitat blocks within native range keys: south_america.
+Island habitat matters because isolation turns ordinary traits into specialized answers.
 Darwin Finch makes Beak-Fit Island Thinking real because scarcity, predators, current, or limited plants decide what survives.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.